imbo/imbo/docs/installation/configuration.rst

 Authenticate
 ^^^^^^^^^^^^

 This event listener enforces the usage of signatures on all write requests against user-specific resources.
-You can read more about how the actual signature check works in the :ref:`signing-write-requests` topic in the :doc:`api` section.
+You can read more about how the actual signature check works in the :ref:`signing-write-requests` topic in the :doc:`../usage/api` section.

 To enforce the signature check for all write requests this event listener subscribes to the following events: